0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/group/import/index.md

 1. On the left sidebar, at the top, select **Create new** (**{plus}**) and **New group**.
 1. Select **Import group**.
 1. In the upper-right corner, select **History**.
-1. If there are any errors for a particular import, select **See failures** to see their details.
+1. If there are any errors for a particular import, select **Show errors** to see their details.

 ## Review results of the import